waku-org/specs/standards/application/relay-reliability.md

 ## Abstract

 [Relay Protocol](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) in Waku is efficient for routing messages, but there's no guarantee that a message will reach to its destination.
 For example, the receiver in a chat application may miss messages when network issue happens at either sender or receiver side.
-In general, a message in Waku network includes 3 status:
+In general, a message in Waku network includes 3 status from sender's perspective:

 - **outgoing**, the message is posted by its creator but no confirmations from other nodes yet
 - **sent**, the message is received by any other node in the network
 - **delivered**, the message is acknowledged by the receiver

 Application like Status already uses [MVDS](https://github.com/vacp2p/rfc-index/blob/main/vac/2/mvds.md) for e2e acknowledgement in direct messages and group chat.
 There is an ongoing [discussion](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293) about a more general and bandwidth efficient solution for e2e reliablity.

+In other words, an application defines a payload over Waku and is interested in e2e delivery between application users.
+Waku provides a pub/sub broadcast transport, which is interested in reliably routing a message to all participants in the pub/sub broadcast group.

 Before we have a complete design for e2e reliability, we need to compose existing protocols to increase the reliability of the relay protocol.
 This document proposes a few options for such composition.